rholt/puppet-plenv/README.md

    config.vm.provision :puppet, :facter => { "osfamily" => "debian" }, :module_path => "modules" do |puppet|
      puppet.manifests_path = "manifests"
      puppet.manifest_file  = "base.pp"
-     puppet.options        = %w[ --libdir=\\$modulepath/rbenv/lib ]
+     puppet.options        = %w[ --libdir=\\$modulepath/plenv/lib ]
    end
 end
 ```

-The `--libdir=\\$modulepath/rbenv/lib` argument is important to make
+The `--libdir=\\$modulepath/plenv/lib` argument is important to make
-puppet aware of the rbenvgem custom provider and type.
+puppet aware of the plenvcpanm custom provider and type.

 ## Notes

-This project contains a custom `rbenvgem` type for use by the client via module.
+This project contains a custom `plenvcpanm` type for use by the client via module.

 Custom types and facts (plugins) are gathered together and distributed via a file mount on
 your Puppet master.